-- a) Scientific and/or technological excellence, intended to measure the degree of innovation - b) Efficiency of the implementation, intended to assess the efficient use of resources and the quality of the participants. - c) Expected impact, intended to measure the effectiveness of the technological transfer.
-As for this criterion, the following qualities serve as indicators: - Bi-directional know-how and technology exchange between robot manufacturers and research institutions/organizations, - Documented degree of synchronicity between robot manufacturers' research plans and experiment goals, - Commitment of the robot manufacturers to use the work in their future product program, - Potential of proposed work to contribute to new products/services/tools in a reasonable time frame, - European dimension of the experiment, intended as potential impact of the experiment activities and results on European research, society and economy.
+- a) Scientific and/or technological excellence relevant to the scenario and research focus. - b) Quality and efficiency of the implementation and the management, intended to assess the efficient use of resources and the quality of the participants. - c) Potential impact through the development, dissemination and use of project results.
+As for this criterion, the following qualities serve as indicators: - bi-directional know-how and technology exchange between robot manufacturers and research organisations, if applicable, - documented degree of synchronicity between the robot manufacturers' research plans and experiment goals, if applicable, - commitment of the robot manufacturers to use the work in their future product program, if applicable,

+- potential of the proposed work to contribute to new products/services/tools in a reasonable time frame, - European dimension of the experiment, intended as potential impact of the experiment activities and results on European research, society and economy.